- What happens if I do not choose a Health Plan?

 Your Health Plan will also send you a new card.
 Don't throw your Medicaid Card away.
 You will still need it.
 You will still use your Medicaid card for some services, so show both cards to your doctor or pharmacist at each visit.

-You can change your Health Plan for any reason during the first 90-days you are covered by that the Health Plan.
+You can change your Health Plan if you are mandatory for any reason during the first 90-days you are covered by that the Health Plan.
+Voluntary MCM members can change Health Plans at any time.

 You can also change Health Plans during the annual open enrollment period.